 A simple recipe for making sauerkraut at home.
 All you need are two ingredients; salt and cabbage.
-Enjoy this gut-healthy kraut alongside meals, paired with meat dishes, as a side, or even on it’s own for an extra dose of probiotics.
+Enjoy this gut-healthy kraut alongside meals, paired with meat dishes, as a side, or even on its own for an extra dose of probiotics.

 If you’ve only ever had sauerkraut from a tin, it just doesn’t do it justice.
 There’s nothing like the fresh, crisp, homemade version.
 You can’t beat it.